kmrollins/MSDS6306-CaseStudy1/README.md

 # Contributors

-The sole contributors for this project are Anand Rajan and Kristen McCrary.
+The contributors for this project are Anand Rajan and Kristen McCrary.
 Here we detail what each contributor worked on within the project.

 **Anand:**